 Investors and creditors can discover possible hazards associated to a company’s financial structure, liquidity, and profitability through financial statement research.
 For risk management and risk mitigation, this knowledge is essential.

 Investors calculate the intrinsic value of a company’s securities through financial analysis.
 Making investments is made easier by being able to tell whether a stock or bond is overvalued or undervalued.
+To this end, an investment research platform like Bipsync would help investors with real-time market data, news, and analytics.

 - Benchmarking and comparison